rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 is the last expression in the function.

-The code that calls this code will then handle getting either an `Ok` value that contains a username or an `Err` value that contains an `io::Error`.
+The code that calls this code will then handle getting either an `Ok` value that contains a username or an `Err` value that contains an error.
 We don’t know what the calling code will do with those values.
 If the calling code gets an `Err` value, it could call `panic!` and crash the program, use a default username, or look up the username from somewhere other than a file, for